OneUsernamePlease/gravity/README.md

 3. that should do it

 HINT:
-run: "npm run dev" to start the vite dev-server
+run: "npm run dev" to start the vite dev-server.

 # Code
 - main.ts
-This script mostly handles the site, it contains the event listeners and functions.
+Entry point.
+Contains app.ts, which is basically the project.

+- app.ts
+Combines the UI with the simulation and animation.

 - gravity.ts
 This contains the Body2d class and the Simulation class.
 Body2d is pretty self explanatory.
-Simulation is the nonvisual gravity-simulation (ie. calculate states of all the bodies, add remove bodies).
+Simulation runs the simulation-loop and contains the math and basic interactions for the gravity-simulation (ie. calculate acceleration, velocity, positions, add/remove bodies).

 - canvas.ts
-This contains the canvas and its context, functions for drawing and manipulating the view of the simulation (zoom, scroll).
+This contains the canvas and its context, functions here are just for drawing on the canvas (it knows nothing about the simulation).

+- gravity-animation-controller.ts
+Combines and coordinates simulation and animation.

+- animation-controller.ts
+This runs the animation loop.

-- sandbox.ts
+- interaction-manager.ts
-Combines gravity and canvas, provides functions for running and animating the simulation, interacting with the simulation on the canvas and writing other outputs.
+Has a reference to the canvas-element and contains its EventListeners for mouse- and touch-interactions.

-- inputs.ts
+- ui.ts
+Contains all UI-controls (but not the canvas).

 - types.ts
 A collection of interfaces and enums.

 - vector2d.ts
 A simple vector library.

+- transformations.ts
+Mainly conversions between Canvas and Simulation.

 - essentials.ts
 Some generally useful functions.